ToolJet/ToolJet/docs/versioned_docs/version-2.24.0/how-to/use-events-on-chart.md

 const Plot = createPlotlyComponent(Plotly); // create Plotly component

     const barOnClick = ({points}) => { // function to handle click event
-      	console.log('here--- ', points[0].label, points.length) // log the label of the bar
         if(points[0].label === "Pub ABC"){ // if the label is Pub ABC runQuery('switchTablePage') // call the runQuery function to trigger the switchTablePage query (you can pass any query)
         }